wortell-smart-learning/ssis-training/lab01/Exercise 3/Exercise 3 steps.md

 Although we already verified that the package "Load_dimProductCategory.dtsx" worked in exercise 1, we also saw that:

-a. columns "SpanishProductCategoryName"  and "FrenchProductCategoryName" were empty
+* columns "SpanishProductCategoryName"  and "FrenchProductCategoryName" were empty
-b. the package always adds all rows available in source
+* the package always adds all rows available in source

 In exercise 2, we fixed the second issue by refreshing the table.
 In this exercise (exercise 3), we will add a very basic translation for product category names.